Health Encyclopedia

 • Applicators on the surface of the body focus energy on a cancer inside the body, such as cervical or bladder cancer.

-• Some of the person's blood is removed, heated, and then returned back to the limb or organ.
-This is often done with chemotherapy drugs.
+• Some of your blood is removed, heated, and then returned back to your limb or organ.
+This is often done with chemotherapy medicines.
 This method treats melanoma on the arms or legs, as well as lung or liver cancer.

-• Doctors heat chemotherapy drugs and pump them into the area around the organs in a person's belly.
+• Health care providers heat chemotherapy medicines and pump them into the area around the organs in a person's belly.
 This is used to treat cancers in this area.

 Whole Body Hyperthermia

-This treatment raises a person's body temperature as though they have a fever.
-This helps chemotherapy work better to treat cancer that has spread (metastasized).
-Blankets, warm water, or a heated chamber are used to warm the person's body.
+This treatment raises your body temperature as though you have a fever.
+This may help chemotherapy work better to treat cancer that has spread (metastasized).
+Blankets, warm water, or a heated chamber are used to warm your body.
 During this therapy, people sometimes get medicines to make them calm and sleepy.
+This is seldom performed today.

 Side effects